 When starting the course, I quickly realised that five weeks is a very short time indeed to take in this amount of information, especially when working a separate job 40 hours a week.
 This means you don’t really get a day off, either, as your weekends are taken up by the practical stuff.
 Saying that; this gym-based learning is by far the best part of the course and was also a lot of fun.
 If you’re like me and learn best in a classroom environment, you’re likely to find the theory sessions rewarding, too.

 Some of the formal topics you’ll cover in the theory include subjects like Kinesiology, Human Kinetics, Biomechanics, Anatomy or Physiology, whereas the practical entails more learn of the composition of the gym-floor, how different machine work, best practice, what different areas if the body they work and how they should be used.

 Both Level 2 and Level 3 examinations are made up of theory, practical tests and your ability to put together an appropriate training programme for a prospective client (chosen at random by your assessor on the day of your exam).

 When it reached the time to take the tests – even though it was just a few weeks after starting the course – I did feel well prepared.
 Theory exams are multiple choice but can be very specific in nature, so if you haven’t learned your osteoblasts from your osteoclasts, you’re going to be in trouble.

 Practical exams are much more engaging but still challenging.
-They require guiding a fellow student through a number of bodyweight, cable-based and machine-based exercises, giving teaching points and adjusting them if necessary, explaining what muscles are being worked and why this was beneficial to the client – all while an assessor listens in and took notes on your performance.
+They require guiding a fellow student through a number of bodyweight, cable-based and machine-based exercises, giving teaching points and adjusting them if necessary, explaining what muscles are being worked and why this is beneficial to the client – all while an assessor listens in and takes notes on your performance.